 B2.
 Which rocky planets have liquid water on their surfaces?
+Which planets have continents and oceans?

 Water is not a biosignature itself, but the presence of liquid water is required for life as we know it.
 And life as we know it is probably the only kind of life that we may be able to identify remotely.
 Liquid water is not the only factor required for planetary habitability, but it is arguably the most important one.